Last Updated on June 7, 2021 by Jeremy

-Copytrack is a free image monitoring service that allows you to track your images online and file copyright violations on commercial entities that are using them without a license.
+Copytrack is an image monitoring service that allows you to track your images online and file copyright violations on commercial entities that are using them without a license.

 We've been members of Copytrack's service for quite some time, and now that we've had a few claims paid out, we wanted to walk you through what the experience is like.